jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 1. Setup

-* Model: speculation of how the world works (variables plus their relationships)
+* Model: speculating how the world works (variables plus their relationships)

 ```r